Project Manager, Agriculture Sustainability

-Areas of expertise: Land, Water & Wildlife Program, endangered species, environmental justice
+Areas of expertise: nutrient loss, fertilizer management, supply chain solutions, endangered species, environmental justice

 Author, The Gulf Intracoastal Waterway from Corpus Christi to Brownsville: Little Value, Big Cost (Texas Center for Policy Studies, 2001); co-author, Our Common Future: The Binational Laguna Madre Region and Growth at Any Cost?
 Reconciling Economic Development Policy and Water Conservation in the Rio Grande Basin (TCPS, 2000).